 irresponsible by condemning hypocrisy—in its most fundamental

 aspect it means lacking in critical thinking (see

 How can we not see that being intellectually irresponsible

-fosters mysticism, superstition and idolatry, and thereby human
+fosters mysticism, superstition and idolatry, and thereby confusion and human

 misery on a far greater scale?
 How can we not see